AruniMishra/aws/awsTutorial/AWS.md

 - The default timeout for lambda is 3 seconds.
 The maximum allowed value is 900 seconds(15 min).

 - Create an event source mapping to tell Lambda to send records from your stream to a Lambda function.
 You can create multiple event source mappings to process the same data with multiple Lambda functions, or process items from multiple streams with a single function.

+- For Lambda functions that process Kinesis or DynamoDB streams, **the number of shards is the unit of concurrency**.
+If your stream has 100 active shards, there will be at most 100 Lambda function invocations running concurrently.
+This is because Lambda processes each shard’s events in sequence.

 ## Elastic Beanstalk